poseidon078/eclub-iitk-esp8266/README.md

 Communication over the internet happens through 'packets' of data.
 The **Internet Protocol (IP)** has the task of delivering packets from the source host to the destination host solely based on the IP addresses in the packet headers.
 For this purpose, IP defines packet structures that encapsulate the data to be delivered.
 It also defines addressing methods that are used to label the datagram (the unit of transfer in this 'packet' system) with source and destination information. **The Transmission Control Protocol (TCP)** provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.

 **Wi-Fi** is a family of wireless networking technologies, which are commonly used for local area networking of devices and Internet access. **Access point (AP)** is a networking hardware device that allows other Wi-Fi devices to connect to a wired network.
 An AP connects directly to a wired local area network and the AP then provides wireless connections using wireless LAN technology, typically Wi-Fi, for other devices to use that wired connection.
+It has a unique IP address which can be used/accessed by anyone on the network to communicate with someone else on that network.

 Recall the way we defined ESP8266: a low-cost Wi-Fi microchip, with a full TCP/IP stack and microcontroller capability.
 So it is a device with embedded wireless networking technology on which the communication protocols (TCP/IP) are established and can be used to control other devices-an LED bulb for instance.